 Assignment: You will be given one assignment in the term.
-The purpose of this assignment is to describe your understanding of a linear regression model as they where obtained during real research. develop your understanding of the statistical properties of the estimators obtained from a linear regression model.
+The purpose of this assignment is to develop your understanding of the statistical properties of the estimators obtained from a linear regression model.
 This will be useful for developing data analysis skills as well as to develop practical understanding of the methods taught in the class.
-Students will solve a mathematical problem and explain the procedure by hand.
+The assignment will have a heavy focus on the use of statistical software (R specifically), and will involve applying the methods learned during lecture to a data set.
+The format of the assignments will be as follows: